ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 ### vcon

+THe "vcon" parameter is DEPRECATED as of the publication of this document as an RFC.
+The "vcon" parameter was used to differentiate schema changes to the vCon core container when incompatablities were created in Internet-Draft versions.
+The extension mechanism replaces the need for schema versioning.
-The the value of vcon parameter contains the syntactic version of the JSON format used in the vCon.
+The vcon parameter was used to contain the syntactic version of the JSON format used in the vCon.
+(see [Non-Upward Compatible Changes to the vCon Container]#name-non-upward-compatible-changes-to-the-vcon-container)

 * vcon: "String"

-For syntax defined in this document, the string MUST have the value: "0.3.0"
+For syntax defined in this document, the string MUST have the value: "0.4.0"

 ### uuid